-Finally, if you are young and trendy, set the UI theme to Darcula:
+Finally, if you are a trendy hipster, set the UI theme to Darcula:

 Figure 7.
 IntelliJ Installation Wizard Set UI Theme

 New Project

 In IntelliJ a project can contain multiple modules; these need not be physically located together.
 (If you are previously an Eclipse user, you can think of it as similar to an Eclipse workspace).